avidas/avidas.github.com/source/_posts/2020-04-12-thriving-under-siege.markdown

 I am a rational optimist.
 I like to think that better times can be ahead, but we have to strive towards it.
 While my framework of life has been shaken by this crisis, it has yet to be broken, and it has definitely opened up more opportunities for self discovery.

 Thanks to the internet, social media and on demand entertainment, simply passing time has stopped being a challenge.
 Rather, boredom has been a foreign concept to many of us surfing the world of dopamine rushes.
-Yet, deep inside, many of us feel that they fail to assist deep seated needs of purpose and self-actualization.
+Yet, deep inside, many of us feel that they fail to aid deep seated needs of purpose and self-actualization.

 So how do we deal with our current consternation?
 Can we come out on the other side of this and be proud of what these last months meant for us?
 When we look back into this in five years, how will we think of this time?